scds/github-pages/lessons/lesson1.md

 <img src="../assets/img/lessons/stackedit2.png" alt="Creating a new file on StackEdit" width="100%">

-- On the left hand side is the text editor.
+- On the left-hand side is the text editor.
 This is where you'll be editing your Markdown file.
-On the right hand side is the Markdown preview window.
+On the right-hand side is the Markdown preview window.
 This is where StackEdit converts your Markdown file into our new fancy formatted text content!

 ## Using Markdown to create content!